oracle-livelabs/oci-migration/ecc-developer-hol/query/useeccdashboards/useeccdashboards.md

 8. Investigate relevant tasks, hold control key and select the relevant picks and then click on "Compare" ["Compare" feature allows a user to compare multiple nodes in one go].
     ![Track and trace](../images/ju6.png "Track and trace")
-9. We find they have different lot numbers.
+9. We find they have different lot numbers, different sub inventory, different locator and different item.
 Let's investigate Pack transactions now
     ![Track and trace](../images/ju7.png "Track and trace")

 10. Select and compare the relevant pack transactions by holding control key, selecting all the three relevant pack transactions and then clicking on "Compare"